Negril: Geography and ecology

 The geography of Jamaica is diverse.
 The western coastline contains the island's finest beaches, stretching for more than 6 km along a sandbar at Negril.
 It is sometimes known among tourists as the "7-Mile Beach" although it is only slightly more than 4 mi in length, from the Negril River on the south to Rutland Point on the north.

 On the inland side of Negril's main road, to the east of the shore, lies a swamp called the Great Morass, through which runs the Negril River.
 Within the Great Morass is the Royal Palm Reserve, with protected wetlands and forest.

-In 1990, the Negril Coral Reef Preservation Society was formed as a non-profit, non-governmental organization to address ongoing degradation of the coral reef ecosystem.
+In 1990, the Negril Coral Reef Preservation Society was formed as a non-profit, non-governmental organization to address ongoing degradation of the ecosystem of coral reefs.
 The Negril Marine Park was officially declared on 4 March 1998 covering a total area of approximately 160 km2 and extending from the Davis Cove River in the Parish of Hanover to St. John's Point in Westmoreland.

 Scuba diving and snorkeling are especially good in the protected reef areas.

 The West End Road is also known as Lighthouse Road as there is a Belgian engineered lighthouse protecting seafarers from the cliffs.
 There are views from this western tip of Negril, near Negril Lighthouse.